TravelEuropeSwitzerland

 1. In Zurich, you can do swimming, sailing, and strolling along the blue waters of Zürichsee.
 This beautiful city has numerous scenic parks where you can enjoy a picnic.
 The east side of the lake has a fantastic view of the Alps from Bürkliplatz or Zürihorn.

-2. Basel, a quaint historic city has countless exhibits events and hosts several festivals.
+2. Basel, a quaint historic city has countless exhibits and events and hosts several festivals.
 The unique architecture of the old town will charm you.
 The open-air cinema, cool bars, and annual dances by the river are added attractions.

 3. Verbier, a popular winter destination is immensely popular in summer too!
 Here you can do canyoneering and rock climbing.
 You can dine in the village at Namaste or La Marmotte and sample the wines of this region.

-4. Lugano is unique for its microclimate that makes it one of the sunniest places in Switzerland.
+4. Lugano is unique for its microclimate which makes it one of the sunniest places in Switzerland.
 Lake Lugano is one of its chief attractions.
 Here you can visit the Hermann Hesse Museum and the Alprose Chocolate Museum.
 Windsurfing and hiking are some popular activities to do here.

 5. Bern, the capital city is one of the most beautiful cities in the world.
 Bask in the atmosphere of the Aare river which is the soul of the city in summer.
 The popular sports here are swimming, rafting, surfing and floating.

 6. The Rhine Falls, the largest waterfall in Europe is a spectacular sight as the water density peaks in summer.
-You can take a boat to visit the castles, the Rhine Falls Basin, and the mighty rock right in the middle of the waterfall.
+You can take a boat to visit the castles, the Rhine Falls Basin, and the mighty rock in the middle of the waterfall.

 Apart from the above, Switzerland has many more places of interest that you can visit.
-You can sample the world-famous Swiss chocolates and cheese in most places.
+You can sample the world-famous Swiss chocolates and cheese in most spots.
 With all the breathtaking sights, outdoor activities, cuisine, arts, and culture, the summer season in Switzerland has something for everyone.

 If you are a winter sports enthusiast, the Swiss Alps have some of the best slopes in the world along with top-class facilities.
 If you are raring to try out your best snowboard bindings on some of the best powdery snow in the world, winter (December to March) is the time to go to Switzerland.